ceejbot/monitoring-budget/slides.md

 # [fit] self-healing checks
 # [fit] __automate__ the fix if you can!

 ^ Hot budget tip!
 Don't involve a human.
 If your check can fix the bad condition, it should do so!
 Nobody needs to wake up.
+E.g. couchdb replication failure can be automatically fixed.

 ---